ykabaran/Android-Progress-Button-Demo/README.md

 // create and customize the view final ProgressButton button = new ProgressButton(context);
 button.setProgressColors(colors); // set an int[] color array of length >= 2
-button.setProgressSpeed(-0.02F); // use a range (-1, 1) for best results
+                                  // for best effect make the first and last colors same button.setProgressSpeed(-0.02F); // use a range (-1, 1) for best results
 								 //positive values move right, negative values move left button.setOnClickListener(new View.OnClickListener(){